2sic/2sxc-docs/2sxc Docs Generator/basics/app/views.md

 1. **Data** specs like what type of data is shown, if the data comes from a query etc.
 1. **View Parameters** to automatically show this view based on url-parameters

+> [!TIP]
+> Views can also specify more Content-Types for using in the Header or Presentation.
+In addition, they could also say that the data comes from a Query instead of from user/editor input.

 ## View Configuration

 A view has a lot of configuration options, but they are all explained in the edit view dialog, so we're not documenting this here.

 ## View Polymorphism

-[Polymorphism](xref:Basics.App.Polymorphism) can be activated on views (new in v11).
+[Polymorphism](xref:Basics.Polymorphism.Index) can be activated on views (new in v11).
 When you do this, you can choose between two modes

 1. Permission based: in this case SuperUsers get the template from the `staging` folder while public users get the template from `live` or the primary one which was configured in the View configuration
 1. CSS framework based: here the view will automatically try to pick the file from the folder matching the CSS framework set by the Theme/Skin